What to look out for in spring

 The Wood Anemone is a beautiful, delicate, ephemeral flower that appears from nowhere in spring and is vanished by early summer.
-A typical example of an Ancient Woodland Indicator species.
-The flowers don’t all have they same number of petals, most have 6 or 7 but some can have up to 10!
+This is a typical example of an Ancient Woodland Indicator species.
+The flowers don’t all have the same number of petals Most have 6 or 7 but some can have up to 10!
 What is the biggest number you can find?

 Toothwort is a fascinating plant that is completely parasitic on the roots of the hazel beneath which it appears.
-It has no need for leaves or chlorophyl as it steals all it nutrients, hence its pale colour.
+It has no need for leaves or chlorophyll as it steals all it nutrients and hence its pale colour.
 The only part to appear above ground are the teeth like flowers.

 Listen for woodpeckers drumming on hollow branches to communicate within a breeding pair and to ward off competitors.
 You can often hear this from the big oak trees by the car park.
 Look for holes in dead wood where the woodpecker has been searching for food.

 After having lived a peaceful life over winter, pairs of blackbirds begin to carve out their breeding territories.
-The monogamous pair will defend the territory together, males chasing off males and females other females.
+The monogamous pair will defend the territory together The males chase off males and females other females.
 Male blackbirds try to chase rivals with a characteristic bow and run display that is normally enough to see off invaders.
-You may see the females collecting nesting material, one of the few jobs she does without the males help.
+You may see the females collecting nesting material, one of the few jobs she does without the male’s help.